Thursday, November 21, 2024

 Hostile drones pose threat to military and strategic installations and public security.
 One way to engage an enemy with minimum casualties is using drones that do not carry human operators, use aerodynamic forces for lift, fly autonomously or are piloted remotely, are either expendable or recoverable, and can carry both lethal and non-lethal payloads.

-Drones are becoming the preferred means for intelligence gathering, surveillance, reconnaissance, electronic warfare, strike missions, air combat, and search and rescue missions due to their capability to loiter, search, identify, and strike targets while minimising the collateral damage.
+Drones are becoming the preferred means for intelligence gathering, surveillance, reconnaissance, electronic warfare, strike missions, air combat, and search and rescue missions due to their capability to loiter, search, identify, and strike targets while minimizing collateral damage.
 Their civil applications include policing, firefighting, inspection of power lines and pipelines, delivering packages, etc.

 As drones are becoming increasingly versatile, stealthy, and convenient airborne weapons, there is need for hostile drones to be detected quickly, identified, localised, and neutralised.
 Counter-drone systems, also called counter-unmanned aerial systems (C-UAS), are used to detect and neutralise the hostile unmanned aerial systems while in flight to protect areas such as critical infrastructure, airports, large public spaces, and military installations.

-The evolution of drones
+The Evolution of Drones

 Drones were initially used for military applications as the defence forces were quick to recognise their benefit for wartime strategies and tactical usage.
 Later, the use expanded to commercial, scientific, agricultural, research, and other applications.